EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 $ sudo rmdir rootfs
 ```

-The above command will de-compress the tar file and will place it in the RFS partition of sd card.
+The above command will uncompress the tar file and will place it in the RFS partition of SD card.
 Just replace "mani" with your username in the above command.

 **7. Install Kernel Modules**